MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/07-antigravity-agent-architecture-and-features.md

 ---

-## Part 2: Feature 1 — Agent-Assisted Development
+## Feature 1 — Agent-Assisted Development

 ### How It Works: The Request → Plan → Execute Cycle